-Our estimates associated with the accounting for the Joint Venture Transaction have and will continue to change as final valuation reports are obtained and additional information becomes available regarding acquired assets and liabilities.
+Our estimates associated with the accounting for the Joint Venture and UCDP transactions will continue to change as final valuation reports are obtained and additional information becomes available regarding acquired assets and liabilities.
 The recorded amounts are preliminary and subject to change.